Firtha/ESGI-TezosLigo_20200517/README.md

 # Student Project : ESGI - Tezos (Ligo Smart contract)

-Will be included in this bigger project : https://github.com/Firtha/Tezos-Ligo_DevEnv.

 ## Features covered by the contract

 This contract is a hub for creating and interacting with votes.